matt9527-marist/MyObsidianNotes/Parallel Processing/004 Pointers and References.md

 - **Pointer**: A variable that stores the memory address of another variable.
     Syntax: `int* ptr = &var;`
+    - Can be null
+    - Can be reassigned
+    - Needs explicit dereferencing
 - **Reference**: An alias for an existing variable.
     Syntax: `int& ref = var;`
+	- Cannot be null
+	- Cannot be reassigned after initialization
+	- Automatically dereferenced
 ## Pointers

 A variable that stores the memory address